 The town of Penedo is known as Little Finland and, as soon as you arrive, you understand why.

 This is because it was colonized by the Finns and to this day there is no shortage of references to the European country in its architecture and cuisine.
 Extra tip: don’t leave without trying the chocolates, okay?
-One is tastier than the other!
+One is more delicious than the other!

-Less than three hours from the capital, you’ll find the peaceful Macuco – the smallest town in Rio de Janeiro, with less than 6,000 inhabitants.
+Less than three hours from the capital, you’ll come across peaceful Macuco – the smallest town in Rio de Janeiro, with less than 6,000 inhabitants.

 For those who love a country town atmosphere, with a quieter pace, Macuco is the best choice!
-To socialize, the tip is to stop by Praça Professor João Brasil, a meeting point where the town’s events take place.
+For socializing, the tip is to stop by Praça Professor João Brasil, a meeting point where the town’s events take place.

 If Macuco is the smallest town of all, São José do Vale do Rio Preto is the one with the biggest name in Brazil!